Enter Your Current Weight

 Safety information: GLP-1 medications are prescribed for the treatment of obesity or overweight in conjunction with diet and exercise regimens.
 However, it’s important to note that these medications can lead to serious side effects, including the potential development of thyroid tumors.
 If you or your family have a history of a specific type of thyroid cancer known as MTC or MEN 2, it is advised not to use these medications.
 For further details on critical warnings and safety considerations, please refer to additional safety information.

-On average, people who took a GLP-1 medication such as Wegovy lose around 15% of their weight within a year.
+On average, people who took a GLP-1 medication such as Semaglutide and Tirzepatide lose up to 15-20% of their weight within a year.

 Get GLP-1 weight loss medication based on your current weight and your past medical history if medically appropriate.

-Learn more about potential side effects for Wegovy, Ozempic, Mounjaro and Saxenda
+Learn more about potential side effects for GLP-1 medications

 Starting your weight loss journey with NiceRx is fast and easy.
 The first step is sharing your health history and weight loss goals.
 You will only be billed if approved for a prescription by the healthcare provider.